Quantitative K-Theory Related to Spin Chern Numbers: The log method

-The graphs of the computed bounds are shown in Figure~\ref{fig:Bounds-at_t}.
-These bounds have been rounded up to accommodate the various errors in computing offset terms when applying Lemma~\ref{lem:eta_Bounds_m_delta_plus_b}.
-The errors in computing Fourier coefficients lead to sub-optimal results, but do not need to be accounted for as it is the computed coefficients that are used when applying Lemma~\ref{lem:eta_Bounds_m_delta_plus_b}.
-The analysis of the error bounds is dull and omitted.
+The graphs of the computed bounds are shown in Fig.~\ref{fig:Bounds-at_t}.
+These bounds have been rounded up to accommodate the various errors in computing of\/fset terms when applying Lemma~\ref{lem:eta_Bounds_m_delta_plus_b}.
+The errors in computing Fourier coef\/f\/icients lead to sub-optimal results, but do not need to be accounted for as it is the computed coef\/f\/icients that are used when applying Lemma~\ref{lem:eta_Bounds_m_delta_plus_b}.
+The analysis of the error bounds is dull and omitted. \end{proof}

-It is apparent that that the limitation on the constant in this result comes from the functions used in the log method (\ref{eq:functions_for_log_method}).
-The computed bounds are shown in Figure~\ref{fig:Bounds-at_1}. \end{proof}
+It is apparent that the limitation on the constant in this result comes from the functions used in the log method~\eqref{eq:functions_for_log_method}.
+The computed bounds are shown in Fig.~\ref{fig:Bounds-at_1}.